 The Last Supper is Leonardo da Vinci’s most mysterious artwork, portraying the reaction of the apostles after Jesus’s announcement that one of them would betray him.
 The peculiar expression on the face of Jesus Christ, halfway between sadness and hopelessness, is one of the great enigmas of art history.

 The Last Supper is not a true fresco, as it was painted on a dry wall rather than on wet plaster.
 This makes the artwork very fragile, and only a limited number of people are allowed to see it each day.
-Make sure you book your tickets well in advance!
+Make sure you book your tickets well in advance – check our complete guide on how to book Last Supper tickets to find out how!

 The Last Supper (Cenacolo), Piazza di Santa Maria delle Grazie, 20123 Milano